 - You do need to thaw the Cool Whip in the refrigerator (at least 5 hours) before using.
 Don't try to do it straight from freezer.
 It won't mix properly with the other ingredients.

-- Thaw the limeade.
-The recipe uses 6oz of limeade, but I can only seem to find 12 oz containers, so I just measure out 6 oz with a measuring cup after it's thawed.
+- The recipe uses 6oz of limeade, but I can only seem to find 12 oz containers, so I just measure out 6 oz with a measuring cup.
 DO NOT use the whole thing of limeade.
 Your pie will most likely come out too watery and won't set properly.

 - Be sure to refrigerate the pie AT LEAST 8 hours before cutting and serving.
 While this isn't a super-firm pie, you still want it properly set before you try to cut and serve.
 I also like to stick the pie in the freezer for about 10 minutes before serving.
 It makes it much easier to cut (especially those first slices!)

-First, make sure you have all the ingredient properly prepared.
-Thaw the Cool Whip and limeade well in advance of using.
+Making the limeade pie is so easy.
+First, make sure you have all the ingredients properly prepared.
+Thaw the Cool Whip well in advance of using.

-Once your ingredients are thawed, into a large bowl, add the Cool Whip, limeade (only 6 oz!), fresh lime juice, and sweetened condensed milk.
+Once the Cool Whip is thawed, into a large bowl, add the Cool Whip, limeade (only 6 oz!), fresh lime juice, and sweetened condensed milk.
 Stir until well combined.

-Pour into the ready-made graham cracker crust.
+Pour the creamy Cool Whip mixture into the ready-made graham cracker crust.
 Add the plastic lid to the top of the pie container, and refrigerate for at least 8 hours, until well-set.

 Before cutting, place the pie in the freezer for 5-10 minutes for easier cutting.
+If pie seems too soft, keep in the freezer for an additional 10-15 minutes.
 Top with fresh lime zest and enjoy!

 Five Ingredient Limeade Pie